 Afternoon Tour (3.5 Hours):

 On the afternoon tour, see famous gig sites, clubs, rock hotels, record labels, management offices and studios.
 Highlights include walking across the famed Abbey Road crossing and seeing where Paul still lives.
 You will also see where Jimi Hendrix lived and died, where Freddie Mercury and Queen hung out, and Led Zeppelin's HQ.
-You'll see sites connected with The Rolling Stones, Eric Clapton and Cream, Pink Floyd, Bob Marley, Elton John, the Beatles, The Sex Pistols, Bowie, The Who and many, many more!
+You'll see sites connected with The Rolling Stones, Eric Clapton and Cream, Pink Floyd, Bob Marley, Elton John, the Beatles, The Sex Pistols, Bowie, The Who and many more.

 Full-Day Tour (8 Hours):

 A combination of the morning tour, followed by the afternoon tour.
-It’s the ultimate way to see the best of London's rock music history.

-Tour route is subject to change without notice due to weather or traffic conditions.
+Please note that tour route is subject to change without notice due to weather or traffic conditions.